kiranreddy4433E/100-Days_Coding_Challenge/Day_1/Day_1.md

 ## Technologies Used
 - Java (DSA concepts)

-## Links to Code
-- [Add the link to the specific file or folder in your repository where today's code can be found.]

 ## Lessons Learned
 - Learned how to use arrays in Java to categorize characters.
 - Practiced using `for` loops to iterate over strings.